Mesi21/React-Calculator/README.md

 This project is about making a simple calculator app using React.
 It was created with [Create-React-App](https://github.com/facebook/create-react-app)

+## Live version

+For the live version of this project visit the following [link]("https://mesi-react-calculator.herokuapp.com/")

 ## Get started

 ```bash